 Q: What size Tube Beanie is best for me?

 A: We state in each beanie's description the approximate contents that will fit well in that beanie, but when in doubt between two sizes, we recommend you size up.
 A larger beanie will still keep items rattle free, but it will be easier to load and unload.
 Also, if you are using a heavy duty, thick tube, move up a size.
 If you are using an extra light tube, like a Tubolito, move down a size.

 Q: Why do you use neoprene for your bags?
 Why don't other bag makers use neoprene?

 A: Neoprene is a very unique material.
 We think its perfect for bike bags and straps because it's durable, yet light and it stretches and protects.
 But it does have some downsides - its pricey and its hard to sew.
 The neoprene we use is high grade CR neoprene, which is the same neoprene used in wetsuits.
 It stretches more and retains it shape much better than cheaper neoprene grades, but it costs about 3x more than a high quality bag material like X-PAC.
 Neoprene is harder to sew because its flexible and spongy.
 It also requires a special tape to seal seams against the elements.
 All this means there is a lot more labor involved to manufacture these bags.
 Our bags are designed to take advantage of the properties of neoprene and we try to minimize the amount of seams in each bag, but they still take more time to make than typical saddlebags.

 Q: How secure is mounting gear with the Shock Cords?

 A: The Shock Cords are tested to 100lbs, so you don't need to be gentle on them.
-Go ahead and crank them down so the the grippy rubber backing and the silicone grippers can lock on your bike and make sure the bags don't move.
+Go ahead and crank them down so the the silicone grippers can lock on your bike and make sure the stuff doesn't move.